projecttacoma/fhir-bundle-calculator/resources/EXM_124/README.md

 The `patients` directory contains FHIR STU3 bundles of sample patients for EXM124, placed in the directory of the population they are in for CQL calculation.
-Note taht for EXM124, Denominator is equal to Initial Population, so there are no patients in the Initial Population but not the Denominator.
+Note that for EXM124, Denominator is equal to Initial Population, so there are no patients in the Initial Population but not the Denominator.

 The `patch` directory contains modifications to `synthea` that were made in